 Our curriculum is designed to follow the National Curriculum, support our local context and reflect our ethos and values, which are threaded through it.

 Each year group has a focus project and learning is planned to enable pupils to acquire knowledge and develop skills.
 Pupils also study quality texts as part of each project.
 Our curriculum is enriched with a number of educational visits and enhanced experiences.

 We provide a rich stimulating environment which caters for children of all abilities and aims to develop each child's potential to the full.
 We strive to fulfil not just academic potential but also to nurture personal and social development through our engaging, inclusive curriculum.
 Our curriculum offers a broad range of opportunities to help our children to grow into responsible and independent young people.
 We have high expectations of our pupils both as learners and citizens.

 How will the curriculum be matched to my child's needs?

 If your child has SEND then they may require support that is 'additional to and different' from the rest of the class.
 This does not necessarily mean that they will need to be taught outside the classroom.
 Teachers plan learning activities that are pitched at a level so that all children can access them and so that all children are appropriately challenged in order to take their learning forward.
 Teachers use a range of different strategies to support children in order from them to be included in the learning and activities with their peers.
 The curriculum planned ensures access for all.

 Please click here to see the curriculum adjustments and strategies in place for children with SEND.

 At Danesholme Junior Academy, our curriculum is designed to give children the opportunity to:

-'Cornerstones' provides our base curriculum framework, but this is adapted to deliver our intent and match our progression maps.
-Our curriculum is supported by additional schemes of work which provided structured approaches:
+Our curriculum is supported by these schemes of work which provided structured approaches: